 I can’t remember being served anything, they must’ve come down the aisle with, onigiri?
 I don’t know.
 I don’t think they thought that far.
 So once we got our assignments to the barracks, you get used to waiting in line, we got in line at the mess hall.
 The cooks were already there from the very first group.
 Because when I went, they were still building barracks.
 They had an assembly line, cutting lumber to size.

-No, they were hakujins.
+They were hakujins.
 They probably got a fabulous salary, whereas we were getting 16 bucks a month.
 So being a truck driver, I’d go over there and I used to go there and pick up some lumber and I would put them in the back of the truck and take it to my place.
 I made furniture for the family, chairs, little stands, partitions in-between.
-I used to go there we had nothing, just a pot belly stove and maybe one light in the ceiling.
+We had nothing, just a pot belly stove and maybe one light in the ceiling.
 Nothing else.

 Where’d you get the hammer and nails?

 After I got my basic training, I was supposed to be assigned to the 442nd over in Europe.
-But VJ Day came around first, so they had no use for me, unlike my two older brothers..
+But VJ Day came around first, so they had no use for me, unlike my two older brothers.
 They had to go into these caves and flush people out and talk to the people because they spoke Japanese.
 Very fluently.
 And they even got into combat.
-My brother told me this last year, we talked on the phone, he lived in Chicago.
-He was telling me when he was in the Philippines on Mindanao, he heard voices out of one of the camp, and he said, it sounded like my brother, Shiz!
+My brother was telling me when he was in the Philippines on Mindanao, he heard voices out of one of the camps and he said, it sounded like my brother, Shiz!
 So he pulled the flap and stuck his head in, and my brother was there!
 Of all the times, they’re in the middle of the war.